Vanessa Briscoe Hay: Biography

 Vanessa Hay became an RN in 1994.
 In 1993, she and Bob Hay had their second daughter.

 Randy Bewley approached the other band members about reforming Pylon, just for fun, in 2004.
 In August, 2004 Pylon played an unannounced show at Little Kings in Athens, Georgia.
 In 2005, they played a series of dates in Athens and Atlanta, including Athfest and at the Atlanta Heroes awards by the invitation of the B-52's.
 Jason Gross, Perfect Sound Forever encouraged them to look into reissuing their first album, Gyrate, on CD.
-Jeff Calder (The Swimming Pool Q's) restored the tapes at Southern Tracks Studios in Atlanta and Rodney Mills remastered them at Rodney Mills Masterhouse in Duluth, Georgia.
+Jeff Calder (The Swimming Pool Q's) helped with the process of finding the tapes to restore at Southern Tracks Studios in Atlanta and Rodney Mills remastered them at Rodney Mills Masterhouse in Duluth, Georgia.
 DFA records in New York approached Pylon about reissuing this material, unaware that Pylon were already working toward this.
 James Murphy of LCD Soundsystem (band), had been including Pylon's song "Danger" in his DJ sets for several years and was interested in re—issuing Pylon's first album Gyrate on his label DFA.
 Gyrate Plus was reissued on October 16, 2007.
 A remastered Chomp More was reissued on October 20, 2009.

 Hay was also a member of the recording project Supercluster (band) who recorded and sometimes performed in Athens, Georgia along with Jason NeSmith.
 Other members of this project included Hannah M. Jones, Kay Stanton, Bob Hay, Bill David, John Fernandes, Heather McIntosh, Bryan Poole and Randy Bewley (deceased).
 Waves, their full-length project, was released on October 6, 2009.

 A 7-inch vinyl single "Gravity / Altitude" by Pylon was issued in April 2016 by Chunklet as a part of the Pylon Live project.
 A double vinyl album was issued on July 25, 2016.
 This music was recorded at the first final performance on December 1, 1983 at the Mad Hatter in Athens, GA.
 Vanessa performed with Pylon Reenactment Society at both release events along with Swimming Pool Q's and members of Love Tractor.